 Expand your network and contacts

-- Using social media effectively, particularly Linkedin twitter and facebook is a great way of building contacts with particular employers and helps put you in touch with managers, not just the organisation’s HR department.
-Moreover, employers now expect graduates to be confident users of social media and to be aware of its uses as a business tool .
+Using social media effectively, particularly LinkedIn, Twitter and facebook area greatway of building contacts with particular employers and helps to put you in touch with managers, not just the organisation’s HR department.
+Moreover, employers now expect graduates to be confident users of social media and to be aware of its uses as a businesstool .

-- Are there any UK careers fairs for international students you could attend ?
+Are there any UKor virtual careers fairs for international students you could attend?
+For example, the Highered Virtual Graduate Careers Fairs.
 As an international student you will probably be welcome to attend most but check beforehand.
 Talking to an employer at a fair after previously making contact through LinkedIn can be very effective.

-- Ask about any networks of ex-students of your UK university who are now working in your home country.
+Ask about any networks of ex-students from your UK university who are now working in your home country.
 These alumni networks are growing in importance and you already have a lot in common!

 Be aware of the employment cycle in your home country